-Félix-Antoine Fortin from Calcul Québec gives an introduction to high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hand-on tutorial.
+This lesson gives an introduction to high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hands-on tutorial.
 Though some examples might seem specific to the Calcul Québec, all computing clusters in the Compute Canada network share the same software modules and environments.

-The Canadian Open Neuroscience Platform (CONP) Portal is a web interface that facilitates open science for the neuroscience community by simplifying global access to and sharing of datasets and tools.
+This lesson provides a short overview of the main features of the Canadian Open Neuroscience Platform (CONP) Portal, a web interface that facilitates open science for the neuroscience community by simplifying global access to and sharing of datasets and tools.
 The Portal internalizes the typical cycle of a research project, beginning with data acquisition, followed by data processing with published tools, and ultimately the publication of results with a link to the original dataset.

-Shawn Brown presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance-computing facilities across Canada and around the world.
+This talk presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance computing facilities across Canada and around the world.

 This module covers many of the types of non-invasive neurotech and neuroimaging devices including electroencephalography (EEG), electromyography (EMG), electroneurography (ENG), magnetoencephalography (MEG), and more.

 This lecture introduces you to the basics of the Amazon Web Services public cloud.
-It covers the fundamentals of cloud computing and go through both motivation and process involved in moving your research computing to the cloud.
+It covers the fundamentals of cloud computing and goes through both the motivations and processes involved in moving your research computing to the cloud.

-This lecture covers how brainlife.io works, and how it can be applied to neuroscience data.
+In this talk, you will learn how brainlife.io works, and how it can be applied to neuroscience data.

 This module explains how neurons come together to create the networks that give rise to our thoughts.
 The totality of our neurons and their connection is called our connectome.
 Learn how this connectome changes as we learn, and computes information.